CanerIrfanoglu/advances_in_ml/README.md

 # INTRODUCTION

-Advances In Financial Machine Learning is consisted of 5 Parts (DATA ANALYSIS, MODELLING, BACKTESTING, USEFUL FINANCIAL FEATURES, HIGH-PERFORMANCE COMPUTING RECIPES) with multiple Chapters under each part.
+Advances In Financial Machine Learning is consisted of 5 Parts (Data Analysis, Modelling, Backtesting, Useful Financial Features and High-Performance Computing Receipes) with multiple Chapters under each part.
 The book is highly technical utilizing advanced mathematical equations frequently.
-Therefore one needs to study concepts introduced under each chapter to get maximum benefit.
-There are plenty of key ideas for building robust trading systems.
-This repository attempts, higlighting the most important concepts and provide chapter summaries under README.
-Also includes the exercise solutions that are found at the end of each chapter except for the following:
+Therefore one needs to study concepts introduced under each chapter to get the maximum benefit.
+With that said, this repository attempts reducing this density by higlighting the most important concepts, providing chapter summaries as well as the exercise solutions using sample bitcoin data.

+Exercises for following chapters are not included:

 Chapter 11 - The Dangers of Backtesting: This chapter is a warning mentioning common sins and exercises are covering cases where certain sins are committed.